JasemDuncan/Minimalist-To-Do-List/README.md

 **This is a PR using webpack.**

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running ,follow these simple example setup steps.

 ### Setup
 - Clone the REPO